helloitsurdvq/C_intro/README.md

-# all my assignment coded in C for the IT3220 exam
+# All my assignment coded in C for the IT3220 exam